Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

 To help demonstrate the sensitivity of this data-driven model validation approach, a series of fake data studies are performed.
-One fake dataset is generated using the \texttt{NuWro} model prediction, and others are generated by varying the reconstructed proton energy of events simulated using the \texttt{MicroBooNE model}.
-Each fake data study compares the sensitivity in the GoF test $\chi^{2}/\textrm{ndf}$ to the corresponding level of bias in the unfolded measurement when compared to the underlying truth.
+One fake dataset is generated using the \texttt{NuWro} model prediction, and others are generated by varying the reconstructed proton energy of events simulated using the \texttt{MicroBooNE model}, effectively modifying the missing energy in accordance with energy conservation and its relationship to the observable lepton and hadronic energies.
+Each fake data study compares the sensitivity in the GoF test $\chi^{2}/\textrm{ndf}$ to the corresponding level of bias in the unfolded $d^{2}\sigma(E_{\nu})/d\cos(\theta_{\mu})dP_{\mu}$ measurement when compared to the underlying truth.
+The unfolding to neutrino energy was used here as it has a significant potential for model dependence, making it a conservative test study for an unfolding to $E_{\mathrm{vis}}$.
 In all cases, the GoF tests demonstrate higher sensitivity to mismodeling than the extracted measurements show bias from unfolding to the three-dimensional binning used in the analysis.
 In each of these cases the bias on the unfolded measurement is within the total model uncertainties, and furthermore is either within the cross section and statistical uncertainties or is detected by the GoF test.
-See the the supplemental material~\cite{suppl} for details on the three-dimensional fake data studies.
+See the supplemental material~\cite{suppl} for details on the three-dimensional fake data studies.

-The three-dimensional cross section is extracted using the Wiener-SVD unfolding technique~\cite{Tang:2017rob}.
-A regularization term is constructed from matrices that compute the third derivative of the unfolded distribution with respect to each of $E_{\nu}$, $\cos(\theta_{\mu})$, and $P_{\mu}$ by taking differences of nearby bins, and are further combined in quadrature.
+This work extracts the triple-differential cross section $d^3\sigma/dE_{\mathrm{vis}}d\cos(\theta_{\mu})dP_{\mu}$ and the three-dimensional cross section $d^2\sigma(E_{\nu})/d\cos(\theta_{\mu})dP_{\mu}$ using the Wiener-SVD unfolding technique~\cite{Tang:2017rob}.
+In each case, a regularization term is constructed from matrices that compute the third derivative of the unfolded distribution with respect to each of $E_{\mathrm{vis}}$ (or $E_{\nu}$), $\cos(\theta_{\mu})$, and $P_{\mu}$ by taking differences of nearby bins, and are further combined in quadrature.
 The covariance matrix includes statistical uncertainties, computed using the combined Neyman-Pearson method~\cite{Ji:2019yca}, as well as systematic uncertainties for signal and background events.
 The bias introduced in unfolding and regularization is captured in an additional smearing matrix $A_{C}$ that is applied to every theoretical prediction reported in this work and included in the data release in the supplemental material~\cite{suppl}.
+The unfolded cross section consists of 138 bins spanning 4 $E_{\mathrm{vis}}$ (or $E_{\nu}$) slices, 9 $\cos(\theta_{\mu})$ slices, and 3--6 $P_{\mu}$ bins within each slice based on the detector resolution and statistics available.